A journal entry is a method used to enter an accounting transaction into the accounting records of a business.

-The basic concept behind a journal entry is that every transaction involves a change in at least two places in the accounting records, so the journal entry must generate at least two equal and offsetting entries.
+To write a journal entry, the basic concept is that every transaction involves a change in at least two places in the accounting records, so the journal entry must generate at least two equal and offsetting entries.
 For example:

 - When you record a supplier invoice, it increases both an expense account and the accounts payable (liability) account